Cybis ‘Folio One’ Native American Indian Portrait Drawings

 cybis-folio-one-front-coverFOLIO ONE set of 9 lithographs by Boleslaw Cybisall-pages-textThe complete Folio One set was enclosed within a presentation box covered in burlap, with what appears to be a heavy gold foil paper sticker.

 1971 print ad for Folio OneThis magazine advertisement from 1971 shows the Folio One as well as the limited edition porcelain Cree ‘Magic Boy’.
 Notice that the studio is identified here as “Cybis Graphics” rather than the Cybis Studio or simply Cybis.
-Were they planning to release additional graphic arts items in the future, but never did so?
+Were they planning to release additional graphic arts items in the future, but never did?

 The sixteen different Native American sculptures issued by the Cybis studio from 1969 onward are shown in North American Indians.